C0C0AN/audiometry_mri/CODE_OF_CONDUCT.md

 # Code of Conduct

-We value the participation of every member of our community and want to ensure an that every contributer has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the BIDSonym project is expected to show respect and courtesy to other community members at all time.
+We value the participation of every member of our community and want to ensure an that every contributor has an enjoyable and fulfilling experience.
+Accordingly, everyone who participates in the ANSL project is expected to show respect and courtesy to other community members at all time.

-The lead maintainers of the BIDSonym [Peer Herholz](https://github.com/peerherholz), [Rita Ludwig](https://github.com/rxqx) are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.
+The lead maintainers of ANSL, [Peer Herholz](https://github.com/peerherholz), [Michael Ernst](https://github.com/M-earnest) are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.

 *We are particularly motivated to support new and/or anxious collaborators, people who are looking to learn and develop their skills, and anyone who has experienced discrimination in the past.*